 At present, India holds the second position in the world in agricultural production.
 It also contributes a major share in the Gross Domestic Product (GDP) of the country.
 In addition, the sector recruits about 50 % of the entire manpower.

 In India, usually the farmers, along with their family members, grow crops in their small plot of land.
-The crops yield in this practice are mainly consumed by the farmer and his family with very little surplus left for sale in the market.
+The crop yield in this practice is mainly consumed by the farmer and his family with very little surplus left for sale in the market.
 This type of Agriculture has been the most common practice in the country for over 700 years and still prevails in many parts of India.
 But the Agriculture in India faces pressure as the population in India is increasing at a high rate.
-The sector has to provide food and employments to large sections of the society.
-This means that there is a requirement of additional land for Agriculture but on the contrary, the rapid growth in urbanisation has converted the agricultural land into non-agricultural use.
+The sector has to provide food and employments to large sections of society.
+This means that there is a requirement of additional land for Agriculture but on the contrary, the rapid growth in urbanization has converted the agricultural land into non-agricultural use.
 Further, it mainly depends upon monsoon, which is unreliable, uncertain and irregular.
-Even though, since Independence, there has been a rapid expansion in the irrigation facilities, still about two-thirds of the cropped area is dependent upon monsoons.
+Even though, since Independence, there has been a rapid expansion in the irrigation facilities, still, about two-thirds of the cropped area is dependent upon monsoons.

 In the backdrop of these challenges, experts are urging farmers to adopt newer technologies and think out-of-the-box.
 So far a few farmers are doing just that and their efforts seem to be bearing fruits.
-For example: strawberries, known as the mainstay of western Maharashtra, are being grown in Kashmir on what was once an apple orchard and a paddy field.
+For example, strawberries, known as the mainstay of western Maharashtra, are being grown in Kashmir on what was once an apple orchard and a paddy field.
 A village in arid Rajasthan is now home to towering teak trees.
-A farm in Madhya Pradesh is teaching world experts the ropes of natural farming, a farming method, which, unlike organic farming, uses only natural ingredients, not even organic fertilisers and pesticides.
+A farm in Madhya Pradesh is teaching world experts the ropes of natural farming, a farming method, which, unlike organic farming, uses only natural ingredients, not even organic fertilizers and pesticides.
 In Tamil Nadu, a management consultant-turned-farmer is using hydroponic farming to produce exotic kale and spinach for consumption at fine-dining restaurants in the metros.

 To read the latest news on the Agriculture Industry in India click Agriculture Newsletter.